Crypto-Link-Payments/crypto-link/docs/README.md

 # Crypto Link

 ## About

-Crypto Link, Discord bot which allows for P2P transactions, payments and Community Monetization with the help of merchant system.
+Crypto Link, Discord bot which allows for instant peer to peer (P2P) transactions, payments and Discord community monetization with the help of integrated Merchant System.
+Discord users can access their wallet through any community which has integrated Crypto Link in their daily operations.

-Crypto Link operates on currency:
- - Stellar Lumen

-One wallet for Discord User which can be accessed from any community where Crypto Link is present!

 ## Quick Start